eclipse-openj9/openj9-docs/docs/xtgc.md

         -Xtgc:parallel

-: Produces statistics on the activity of the parallel threads during the mark and sweep phases of a global garbage collection.
+: Produces statistics on the activity of the parallel threads during each operation (mark, sweep, scavenge etc.) of a GC cycle.

+### `rootscantime`

+        -Xtgc:rootscantime

+: Prints duration of strong and weak roots scanning of a GC cycle.

 ### `scavenger`